-Tax provision represents liability for the Israeli tax authorities due to final tax assessments of the Company for the years 2007-2012, which were agreed with the tax authorities at the beginning of 2015.
+Tax provision represents liability for the Israeli tax authorities due to final tax assessments of the Company for the years 2007-2012, which were paid to the tax authorities at the beginning of 2015.

-Note 29 - Share capital
+Note 28 - Share capital

 Ordinary shares of NIS 0.01 each (number of shares).